penumbra-zone/penumbra/docs/protocol/src/crypto/fmd/system_mapping.md

 # S-FMD in Penumbra

-In the secions that follow we describe how S-FMD clue keys, detection keys, and clues are integrated into the Penumbra system.
+In the sections that follow we describe how S-FMD clue keys, detection keys, and clues are integrated into the Penumbra system.

 ## Clue Keys